gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > "The application can run on devices with Android operating system 4.2.1 and up."
 (Reyes et al, 2016)

+> "The AR-CNC training system in Fig. [3](https://link.springer.com/chapter/10.1007/978-3-030-49698-2_9#Fig3) mainly used a tablet computer as a carrier for teaching and operation"
+(Lin & Lee, 2020)

+>"In the AR-CNC training system, Adobe Illustrator was used to draw 2D identification cards, and software such as C4D/3D MAX was used to make 3D animations.
+The system was developed through Unity and Vuforia to integrate and define actions"
+(Lin & Lee, 2020)

 ## 6 Usability